Equipment and Services

 Specialty Image Capture

-The facility maintains equipment to provide “traditional” photographic support, such as photography of small animals (mice), experimental set-ups, copy stand specimens, or even human groups and portraits when needed, as well as special equipment for unusual situations such as GFP fluorescence in large specimens like adult mice.
+The facility maintains equipment to provide “traditional” photographic support, such as photography of small animals (mice), gels and blots, experimental set-ups, copy stand specimens, catalogue items, or even human groups and portraits when needed.
+Special equipment for unusual situations such as GFP fluorescence in large specimens like adult mice is available as well.
 The Nikon D200 digital camera has a variety of interchangeable lenses, depending on the situation, and special portable studio lighting is also available as needed.

 Imaging Support Services

 All successful experiments begin with an understanding of the capabilities of the existing equipment and software.
 The facility staff constantly work with researchers to help design protocols that can be effectively accomplished with the resources at hand.
-Choice of fluorophores, freezing and fixation techniques, thickness of specimens, and other issues can all negatively affect results if the instrumentation is not considered in advance and, in the end, cannot support those results.
+Choice of fluorophores, freezing and fixation techniques, thickness of specimens, and other issues can all negatively affect results if the instrumentation is not considered in advance.
 The facility staff also takes great care to make users aware of the dangers of unacceptable image manipulations that can alter the results of their experiments.

 All facility equipment is available to be used unassisted or with assistance.
 Users must first be trained for each specific piece of equipment before they can be certified by the Facility for unassisted usage.
 Some equipment requires significant training to attain proficiency, so the staff can always work with a user directly to obtain the desired results.
 Training also includes image processing and analysis, as well as digital imaging ethics.
 Training is mandatory prior to unassisted use of all Facility equipment.